cctbx/cctbx_project/simtbx/diffBragg/README.md

 Here, we will use the 32 panel model.

 ### Running geometry refiner
-To run geometry refinement, we must provide a hopper process summary file (see above), as it poitns to all of te experiments and their optimized models.
+To run geometry refinement, we must provide a hopper process summary file (see above), as it points to all of the experiments and their optimized models.
 Issue the command

 ```
 DIFFBRAGG_USE_CUDA=1 srun -n8 -c2 diffBragg.geometry_refiner --phil geom.phil --cmdlinePhil  optimized_detector_name=optGeo.expt input_pkl=poly_images/procBad/hopper_process_summary.pkl lbfgs_maxiter=2000 num_devices=8 geometry.first_n=80